ahx/openapi_first/README.md

 Response validation fails if response body includes a property with `writeOnly: true`.

-## OpenapiFirst::ResponseValidation
+## Response validation

-This middleware is especially useful when testing.
+The `OpenapiFirst::ResponseValidation` middleware is especially useful when testing.
 It _always_ raises an error if the response is not valid.

 ```ruby
 use OpenapiFirst::ResponseValidation, spec: 'openapi.yaml' if ENV['RACK_ENV'] == 'test'